SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >The bottom panel can also be shown (or hidden) by selecting View, Toggle Bottom Panel or by the icon in the bottom right.
     >
     >![](images/output.png)
+    >
+    >*Above, notice that the HDI container and a service key has been created and that the container has been bound to the SAP HANA Cloud instance.*

 3. In the project explorer, open the generated project.

     ![](images/open-project.png)

-4. Examine the created project and result of the deployment.
+4. Examine the created project.

     ![](images/project.png)